SumoLogic/sumologic-documentation/docs/send-data/sources/installed-collectors/script-source/use-cron-expression.md

 ---
 id: use-cron-expression
+title: Advanced - Using a CRON Expression
 ---

-# Advanced: Using a CRON Expression

 If you're configuring a Script Source and need to specify a frequency that's different than any existing option, you can specify a CRON expression to collect data at a custom frequency.